 It’s no wonder why linoleum floors have made a comeback recently.
 These stylish floors not only look good, but are timeless, funky, and full of character.
 The new products are nothing like Grandma’s floors.
 I can barely tell that some of the new products are even linoleum at all.
-This article will show you how to clean linoleum floors and keep it shining!
+This article will show you how to clean linoleum floors and keep them shining!

 How Long Does a Linoleum Floor Last?